Uganda March 27-April 5, 2023

 Still trying to navigate the Tanzania visa site, I didn’t leave till 08:45, drove to Hoima and turned down to Kibiro.

-Kibiro (Salt producing village) (10/09/1997) an 800-900 year-old industry consisting of fishing on Lake Albert and the production of ash salt which is obtained by recycling residual earth with fresh soil which is spread on salt gardens for the salty water to get absorbed by capillary system.
-Through repeated scraping, spreading and heaping of the salty soil over a seven days period, it is leached and the scam is boilt to crystallisation point to produce the ash salt.
+Kibiro (Salt producing village) (10/09/1997) is an 800-900-year-old industry consisting of fishing on Lake Albert and the production of ash salt which is obtained by recycling residual earth with fresh soil which is spread on salt gardens for the salty water to get absorbed by the capillary system.
+Through repeated scraping, spreading and heaping of the salty soil over seven days, it is leached and the scam is built to the crystallization point to produce the ash salt.
 The residual soil from leaching is then mixed with fresh soil to repeat the salt production process.

 Salt production was and is a female hereditary occupation.
 Before metallic vessels, pottery ware was used during the leaching and boiling processes with potsherds as deep as 4 metres.